reedgroup/reedgroup.github.io/docs/Training/LakeProblem.md

 ## Background
 *Placeholder from Julie's paper*

-Mnaging socio-ecological systems is a challenge wrought by competing societal objectives, deep uncertainties, and potentially irreversible tipping points.
-A classic, didactic example is the shallow lakeproblem in which a hypothetical town situated on a lake must develop pollution control strategies tomaximize its economic benefits while minimizing the probability of the lake crossing a critical phosphorus (P) threshold, above which it irreversibly transitions into a eutrophic state.
+Managing socio-ecological systems is a challenge wrought by competing societal objectives, deep uncertainties, and potentially irreversible tipping points.
+A classic, didactic example is the shallow lake problem in which a hypothetical town situated on a lake must develop pollution control strategies to maximize its economic benefits while minimizing the probability of the lake crossing a critical phosphorus (P) threshold, above which it irreversibly transitions into a eutrophic state.
 Here, you'll explore two optimization strategies to design robust pollution control rules for the town that account for deeply uncertain system characteristics and conflicting objectives.

 ![Phosphorus fluxes](lake_problem.png "Lake problem")